zoontek/gql-client/docs/docs/use-query.md

 ### Lifecycle

 Any time the provided `variables` structurally change (meaning they're not deeply equal to the previous ones), the query will fully reload.

-### Suspense

-You can optionally provide a `suspense` flag to activate the feature, but the exposed `data` will still be an `AsyncData<Result<Data, ClientError>>` so that your component isn't tied to a particular rendering context: it'll always be capable of handling its own loading state if not suspended.

 ## Example